What Does a Website Cost – a simple breakdown?

-Websites costs vary, just like cars or houses, from free to tens of thousands plus, but a reasonable Rule of Thumb for affordable web design is about €200 a page.
-Any less and you have to worry that the Designer or Developer is charging too little and will deliver little of use.
-Making your web presence work well for you takes someones time and that needs to be factored in at the start.
+Website costs vary, just like cars or houses, from free to tens of thousands plus, but a reasonable Rule of Thumb for affordable web design by a competent developer is expect to invest about €200 to 250 a page.
+Any less and you have to worry that the Designer or Developer is inexperienced or charging too little and will deliver little of use for you.
+Making your web presence work well for you takes someones time and that investment needs to be factored in at the start.
+A good web design agency should be able to guarantee that you get a good return on your investment.
+So there is no cost as such, just a temporary drain on cash reserves.

-FREE is still doable, but plant the right seed and harvest the right return – poor seed = poor return.
+FREE is still doable, but if you plant the right seed, you will harvest the right return.

-See our guide to building your own website HERE – otherwise see the four ballpark pricing options below to get someone competent to do it for you.
+See our 4 step guide to getting your own website built HERE and/or see the four ballpark pricing options below to get someone competent to do it for you.
+This is just a simple guideline.

 1. DIY website expect about €1000 for 5 page web presence set up on say Joomla or WordPress open source platform – can you do the rest yourself ?
 Create and add the content, as in sized images and text ?
-Manage your own SEO to optimise your new site & Digital Marketing to get visitors and convert them to customers.
+Manage your own SEO to optimise your new site & Digital Marketing to attract visitors and convert them to customers.
 Invest a bit in a low cost design theme to make the site look good.
+(Without the SEO nobody will see your website at all)

-3. CMS Content Management System expect about €2000 for about 10 pages and good input from an Online Business Analyst for good planning.
-Getting your business online properly.
-Add in any costs for design whether it is a low cost theme or a custom graphic designer.
+3. CMS Content Management System expect about €2000 investment for about 10 pages and good input from an experienced qualified Digital Business Consultant for good planning.
+Getting your business online properly should includes adding targets and setting up some metrics.
+Add in any fees for design whether it is a low price theme or a custom graphic designer.

 - Content Management System, Initial content entry for 5- 10 pages, unlimited web pages, Attachment management, image and Flash manager, image Gallery, SEO tools, Google Maps, YouTube, Preview Mode, Query Form, Website Statistics – €1000 to €2000